selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 <!-- add redirects to each section  -->

-- Give an intition of how transformers work
+- Give an intuition of how transformers work
 - Explain what each section of the paper means and how you can understand and implement it
 - Code it down using PyTorch from a beginners perspective